brunosardinepi/dungeonomics/README.md

 ### Campaign
 - [ ] add option in "edit campaign" to drag/drop to change order of chapters, order number should auto-update as you do it
-- [ ] redo delete views so that they redirect better

 ### Monsters/NPCs
 - [ ] import monster/npc